tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/04_scope_and_effectively_final.md

         return sum;
     }

-where I maintain a sum count as the list is enumerated.

-or I could try and abstract the looping behaviour and pass in a function to be applied to each element.
+where the sum count is maintained as the list is enumerated.
+As an alternative, we could try and abstract the looping behaviour and pass in a function to be applied to each element.
 Like this.

    public final static Integer forEach(List<Person> people, Function<Integer, Integer> function) {
         Integer result = null;